Learn to Hunt

 Please note that not all categories will have items available for comment at all times.
 Public meetings being held throughout the state are also available on the State of Iowa public meeting calendar.

-The draft air quality rule changes will:
+The purpose of the air quality rule changes is two-fold:

 For more information, please contact Christine Paulson by e-mail at Christine.Paulson@dnr.iowa.gov or by phone at 515-725-9510.